pbl64k/coursera-proglang-practice/section-3/section-3-problems.md

 Write a function `unfold` that takes a state transition function and an initial state and produces a list.
-On each step the current state is feed into a state transition function, which evaluates either to `NONE`, indicating that the result should contain no more elements, or `SOME`
+On each step the current state is fed into the state transition function, which evaluates either to `NONE`, indicating that the result should contain no more elements, or to `SOME`
 $$pair$$, where $$pair$$ contains the next state and the next list element.